 One of the easiest ways to cut down on your grocery bill is by using coupons.
 Even if you start small and just start saving $10 a week on your grocery bill by using coupons, that adds up to $520 in one year!
 See how to start using coupons here.

 When is the last time you cleaned out your closet?
 I’m sure you have items in there you don’t use and can sell for some extra cash.
+Maybe there are lots of DVDs lying around the house that you never use anymore.
+If this is the case, it may be time to give them a brand new home.
+The idea of selling used DVDs (or any other item) may be a way of making extra money to put towards the vacation fund.
 Sell items you no longer use and/or want through Facebook Groups, ebay, Craiglist, or even the Amazon Trade-In Program.

 6. Have “No Spend” Weekends.